Leg3ndary/APHS-bot/info/announcements.md

 The webinar is this Tuesday, April 19th, 2022 at 6 pm and the Power Hour will be next Tuesday.
 Looking forward to seeing' you all soon!

-**E-WASTE **- If you want to keep recycling e-waste after this weeks drives and are interested in learning more, visit our Instagram @ewastejanitors!
+**EWASTE**- If you want to keep recycling e-waste after this weeks drives and are interested in learning more, visit our Instagram @ewastejanitors!
 One of our recent posts is about finding responsible recyclers.

 ## THURSDAY APRIL 14 2022

-**IMPROV **- Here ye here ye improv will not have a meeting this week.
+**IMPROV**- Here ye here ye improv will not have a meeting this week.

-**E-WASTE** - When e-waste goes into landfills, all the rare metals in its components are thrown out with it, when means that more mining must be done to obtain new materials for the next line of electronics.
+**EWASTE** - When e-waste goes into landfills, all the rare metals in its components are thrown out with it, when means that more mining must be done to obtain new materials for the next line of electronics.
 It's estimated that 57 billion dollars worth of rare metals like copper, gold and silver are dumped each year due to e-waste alone!
 If you want to learn more, check out our Instagram at www.instagram.com/ewastejanitors/

 ## WEDNESDAY APRIL 13 2022

-**BOYS SOCCER - **The senior boys are having a tryout today after school.
+**BOYS SOCCER**The senior boys are having a tryout today after school.
 And the junior boys will have a tryout tomorrow, Thursday, at lunch.
 Contact Mr Karbonowski about any questions.

 ## TUESDAY APRIL 12 2022

 **THE CONNECT TEAM** - has organized a virtual session about Mental Health 101 with BounceBack.
 Participants will learn about stigma, mental health, and ways to help reduce stress, anxiety and depression.
 Attend this virtual meeting on Thursday April 14th at 3:30.
 For more info join the google classroom nnjhogg

-**E-WASTE DRIVE** - In 2019, the 17.4% of e-waste that was properly recycled prevented as much as 15 million tonnes of greenhouse gasses from being released into the environment.
+**EWASTE DRIVE** - In 2019, the 17.4% of e-waste that was properly recycled prevented as much as 15 million tonnes of greenhouse gasses from being released into the environment.
 Help work towards a greener world by bringing in YOUR unused devices to an e-waste drive on April 19th.
 Take a moment this week to tune into the media displayed around the school to become educated on e-waste.
 An e-waste collection will be held next week during Earth Week, so make sure to bring in your unused electronics.

-**
-****BOYS SOCCER** - The Senior boys will have their 3rd tryout tomorrow, Wednesday, after school in the gym.
+******BOYS SOCCER** - The Senior boys will have their 3rd tryout tomorrow, Wednesday, after school in the gym.
 If you have any questions come see Mr Karbonowski in portable 1.

 **ENVIRONMENT COUNCIL** - Hey Eagles, Abbey Park’s environmental council is hosting an 8 days of green event from April 19th to the 27th.
 Each day a new fun event will be held to promote climate action.
 Stay tuned to find out how you can get involved!